phax/peppol-commons/README.md

     * Added BDXR SMP client
     * Integrated the BDXR SMP classes into peppol-commons
     * Updated the BDMSL Service WSDL corresponding to the CIPA 3.0.0 release

+## peppol-id

+Java library with shared IDs.
+First created in version 7.0.0.

 ## peppol-commons
 Java library with shared PEPPOL components.
 It contains the basic algorithms and the handling for the identifiers.